sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 ======
 Webdav
 ======

-Webdav interface is supported on dCache (not DPM) upon request for your VO group.
-Please contact helpdesk@surfsara.nl if you want to enable it for your project's storage.

-For the examples below we will use ``curl`` and ``wget`` commands to inderact with Webdav.

 .. note:: To run the examples below you need to have a UI (or ``CUA``) account that is configured within dCache and authorized to the data you want to access.
 Contact us if you need assistance with that.